 - sudo mount -o defaults /dev/sda1 /mnt/data

-If you wish to mount the filesystem automatically each time the server boots, adjust the
+In order to mount the filesystem automatically each time the server boots, you’ll add an entry to the

 - sudo nano /etc/fstab

-sudo lsblk --fs command to display three filesystem identifiers for our filesystem.
-We can use any of these in this file.
-We've used the partition label below, but you can see what the lines would look like using the other two identifiers in the commented out lines:
+sudo lsblk --fs command to display identifiers for your filesystem.
+You can use any of these in this file.
+This example uses the partition label, but you can see what the lines would look like using the other two identifiers in the commented out lines:

 . . . ## Use one of the identifiers you found to reference the correct partition # /dev/sda1 /mnt/data ext4 defaults 0 2 # UUID=4b313333-a7b5-48c1-a957-d77d637e4fda /mnt/data ext4 defaults 0 2 LABEL=datapartition /mnt/data ext4 defaults 0 2

-man fstab.
-For information about the mount options available for a specific filesystem type, check
+/etc/fstab file by checking its man page For information about the mount options available for a specific filesystem type, check

 man [filesystem] (like

-If you did not mount the filesystem previously, you can now mount it by typing:
+If you did not mount the filesystem previously, you can now mount it with

 sudo mount -a

-After we've mounted the volume, we should check to make sure that the filesystem is accessible.
+After you’ve mounted the volume, we should check to make sure that the filesystem is accessible.

-We can check if the the disk is available in the output from the
+You can check if the disk is available in the output from the

 OutputFilesystem Size Used Avail Use% Mounted on /dev/vda1 20G 1.3G 18G 7% / /dev/sda1 99G 60M 94G 1% /mnt/data

-We can also check that the file mounted with read and write capabilities by writing to a test file:
+You can also check that the disk mounted with read and write capabilities by writing to a test file: